-Study identifies new risk factor for heart disease among kidney dialysis patientsMarch 6th, 2013 in Diseases, Conditions, Syndromes /
+Study identifies new risk factor for heart disease among kidney dialysis patientsMarch 6, 2013 in Medicine & Health / Diseases, Conditions, Syndromes

 Kidney failure affects 25 million individuals in the U.S. and many more throughout the world.
 Loss of kidney function means the majority of these patients must undergo dialysis treatments to remove excess fluids and waste products.
 Although dialysis therapy coupled with medication has improved the life expectancy for people with kidney failure, for unknown reasons, patients' risk of sudden heart failure and death remains 10 to 20 times greater than average.